Harrogate Stray (the Stray or Two Hundred Acre) is 200 acres of

 Harrogate Stray: the seasons

-There are 6 to 7 million crocuses on the Stray, according to Harrogate
+crocuses - of which there are 6 to 7 million on the Stray, according

 The Stray is appreciated and used by local people more in summer